Philip II, King of Spain(1527-1598), Husband of Mary I

 Sitter associated with 27 portraits

-The son of the emperor Charles V, Philip married Mary I against the wishes of Parliament and people in 1554.
+The son of the Holy Roman Emperor Charles V, Philip married Mary I against the wishes of Parliament and people in 1554.
 A deeply religious man, he subsequently made an offer of marriage to Elizabeth after Mary's death, with the proviso that she must convert to Roman Catholicism.
 He was reluctant to go to war against England thirty years later, and claimed that his motivation was the re-conversion of the country to Catholicism.
-However issues of reputation and defence were of equal, if not greater, importance.
+However, issues of reputation and defence were of equal, if not greater, importance.

 Watch a film clip on the sitter from the BBC Archive in the Media section below

 Support our Making History appeal and help us transform the Gallery.

 A unique range of books, accessories and gifts.
 Every purchase supports the Gallery’s work.